JOP - Java Optimized Processor

 • Xilinx Spartan-3

-This board is pin-compatible to the ACEX board and comes in two versions: with an Cyclone EP1C6 or EP1C12.
+This board is the workhorse for the JOP development and comes in two versions: with an Cyclone EP1C6 or EP1C12.
+The schematics can be found in Appendix .
 The board contains:

 • ByteBlasterMV port